yshavit/whatdid/privacy.md

 You only need to read this section if you want a peek under the hood, at the code itself.
 This section is meant as a starting point to help you audit the code.

 All tracking is done via a UUID your computer randomly generates.
-You can find this UUID by opening up a Terminal and running:
+You can find this UUID by opening up a Terminal and running the `defaults` command above.
+You can delete this by replacing

-    defaults read com.yuvalshavit.whatdid whatdid.analyticsTrackerId

-You can delete this by replacing `read` with `delete`, but Whatdid will create a new one the next time it starts up.
+`read` with `delete`, but Whatdid will create a new one the next time it starts up.

-Virtually all handling of usage tracking is done by the [`UsageTracking`][1] class.
+Virtually all handling of usage tracking is done by the [`UsageTracking`][gh:UsageTracking] class.
 (The only other bits are the two `analytics*` vars in [`Prefs`][gh:Prefs].)
 This class takes in events, records them to the local Core Data store, and then sends them to the Whatdid server.

-The events are defined in [`UsageTrackingJsonDatum`] — this is the only data I ever send to the server.
+The events are defined in [`UsageTrackingJsonDatum`][gh:UsageTrackingJsonDatum] — this is the only data I ever send to the server.
 The event types are defined in [`UsageAction`][gh:UsageAction].

 Every recorded event comes in via the `recordAction` call.
 You can [search the code][gh:search01] to see every place this gets invoked.